Code of business conduct for authority members

 Gifts and Entertainment

 Even when gifts and entertainment are exchanged out of the purest motives of personal friendship, they can be misunderstood and may appear to be attempts to influence decision-making.
-Authority members should not seek or accept directly or indirectly any payments, fees, services or loans from any person or business entity that does or seeks to do business with, or in competition with Fáilte Ireland.
+Authority members must not seek or accept directly or indirectly any payments, fees, services or loans from any person or business entity that does or seeks to do business with, or in competition with Fáilte Ireland.
 To avoid both the reality and the appearance of improper relations with suppliers or potential suppliers, the following standards apply to the receipt of gifts and entertainment by Authority members.

 Authority members may accept unsolicited non-monetary gifts provided all of the below conditions are fulfilled: